Bella: You gotta give me some answers.

 SOLVING A PROBLEM BY MAKING IT MORE COMPLICATED

-Let A be the area between the x-axis and the curve y = e−x2, represented by Gauss’ integral.
-Then multivariate calculus can be used to show that A2 is the volume between the x,y-plane and the surface z = e−x2 e−y2.
+Let A be the area between the x-axis and the curve y = e−xx, represented by Gauss’ integral.
+Then multivariate calculus can be used to show that A2 is the volume between the x,y-plane and the surface z = e−xxe−yy.
+(Note that I’m writing xx and yy in those exponents instead of the more common x2 and y2 because this version of the WordPress editor doesn’t do well with exponents-within-exponents.)

-Using the laws of exponents, we can rewrite that right-hand side as e−(x2 +y2).
-This crucial step reveals that the surface has a surprising symmetry: it’s rotationally symmetric around the z-axis.8 That fact enables calculus students to treat the space between the x,y-plane and the surface z = e−(x2 +y2) as a solid of revolution, and to compute its volume using the method of cylindrical shells.
+Using the laws of exponents, we can rewrite that right-hand side as e−(xx +yy).
+This crucial step reveals that the surface has a surprising symmetry: it’s rotationally symmetric around the z-axis.8 That fact enables calculus students to treat the space between the x,y-plane and the surface z = e−(xx +yy) as a solid of revolution, and to compute its volume using the method of cylindrical shells.
 One gets A2 = π, from which it follows that A = sqrt(π): the formula on Lord Kelvin’s blackboard.
 (For more details, see John Cook’s writeup.)

 I would modify Kelvin’s adage to say that a mathematician is someone who, having learned the preceding derivation, may not be able to remember the details, but remembers that circles play a role, and that the value of the integral therefore involves π.
 Or perhaps a mathematician is someone who finds the proof beautiful, irrespective of the beauty of the formula itself.